osuagwu/laradmin/packages/bethelchika/laradmin/docs/form.md

 ```

 ## User profile forms
 The user profile page automates the display and editing of fieldables registered to the 'user_settings' pack.
 You can easily create a new form in this pack by adding Fieldable/s to it with a unique tag. if the tag already exists then the Fieldable/s will be added to the existing form instead.
-The defined tags include 'personal' and 'contacts'=>should be changes to 'addresses'.
+The defined tags include 'personal' and 'address'.

 ## Rendering form
 ### Form